allegro/grunt-maven-plugin/README.md

 1. `npm install` is called, fetching all dependencies

-1. `grunt` is run to complete build process
+1. `grunt` is run to complete the build process

-Since plugin creates own target dir, it should be added to ignored resources in SCM configuration (like .gitignore).
+Because the plugin creates its own target dir, it should be added to ignored resources in SCM configuration (like .gitignore).

 ## grunt-maven-plugin options